 Unlike Tri Walkers which have three wheels, Rollators have four wheels.
 While larger in size, Rollators come with a number of features which Tri Walkers do not have.
 Some Rollators come with a seat which is helpful if you become tired when out an about, simply stop, apply your Rollator’s brakes and sit down while you get your energy back.
 Another useful feature that Rollators have are either a tray or bag which lets you take with you everything you need when venturing outdoors.

 For those who need help walking but still possess a certain amount of balance then there are also a whole host of different walking aids that can help.
 Walking sticks and Canes are a light and easy to use walking aid that can be easily transported for instance in a car, useful for long days out.
 Quad Canes can be helpful where the users just needs something that they can lean one while on the move without wishing to make use of a Rollator or Tri Walker.
 Finally Crutches are handy for those who require extra support due to a loss of use or weaker leg.

 Cost efficient and easier to transport, walking aids are a great way to still get about without the need for getting an expensive and cumbersome Mobility Scooter or Wheelchair.
-If you wish to discuss what walking aid will best suit your needs do not hesitate contacting one of our Discount Mobility Experts on 0800 111 4774 for further advise.
+If you wish to discuss what walking aid will best suit your needs do not hesitate contacting sales for further advice, or visit our walking aids shop online.

 - CareCo Celebrate The Mobility Industry at the AMP Awards 2019 - October 22, 2019

 - Keeping Warm at Home - October 11, 2019